qzaidi/obcache/README.md

 ```
 var obcache = require('obcache');

-// create a cache with max 10000 items and a TTL of 300 seconds
+// create a cache with max 10000 items and a TTL of 300 milliseconds
 var cache = new obcache.Create({ max: 10000, maxAge: 300 });

 ```